-Ammonia emission rates from poultry houses and ranging areas depend on many factors and are likely to be highly variable.
+Ammonia emission rates from poultry houses, ranging areas and manure spreading depend on many factors and are likely to be highly variable.
 However, the benchmarks for assessing impacts of ammonia and nitrogen deposition are framed in terms of an annual mean ammonia concentration and annual nitrogen deposition rates.
 To obtain relatively robust figures for these statistics it is not necessary to model short term temporal variations and a steady continuous emission rate can be assumed.
 In fact, modelling short term temporal variations might introduce rather more uncertainty than modelling continuous emissions.

-3.6.1 Proposed chicken housing ammonia emissions
+3.6.1 Existing and proposed chicken housing ammonia emissions

 The Environment Agency provides an Intensive Farming guidance note which lists standard ammonia emission factors for a variety of livestock, including poultry.
-For free-range egg laying chickens on a flat-deck system where manure collects within the housing, such as the existing house, the Environment Agency figure is 0.29 kg-NH3/bird place/year.
-For free-range egg laying chickens, in an aviary system where manure is removed frequently using a belt system, such as the proposed house, the Environment Agency figure is 0.08 kg-NH3/bird place/year.
+For free range egg-laying chickens housed in an aviary system, where manure is removed frequently using a belt system, such as the existing poultry house, the Environment Agency figure is 0.08 kg-NH3/bird place/year.